You are looking for a great Amazon virtual assistant for your business, but have no idea where and how to find the best one?

 That your virtual assistant has already gained experience should be a prerequisite.

+On one hand, he should have gained experience with clients who sell on Amazon.
+On the other hand, it would also be beneficial if he already has experience with the kind of products you are selling.
 So if you sell a core trainer, i.e. a fitness device, it would be good if he has already dealt with products from the sports sector before.

 Honesty is the basis of every good collaboration, especially with an Amazon virtual assistant service located on the other side of the world.